gpestana/notes/talks/dark_web_2018/main_script.md

 ## Script

-What do oppositors of oppressive regimes, citizens concerned with personal privacy and child pornography industry have in common?
+Good evening!
+Let me ask you how many of you here have accessed the dark web before?
+Oh, I see one, two, me.
+Not that many..
+To be honest, I'd love to see many more hands raised!
+I know, it sounds weird, right?
+Isn't the dark web the place where criminals do their businesses online!?
+But do you know what do oppositors of oppressive regimes, people concerned with their personal privacy and for example, the child pornography industry have in common?
 They are all using the same technology to access the internet anonymously.
-The same technologies that are used by criminals to buy and sell drugs online are also empowering social progressive agendas and protect citizens' private life.
+Exactly, the same technologies that are used by criminals to buy and sell drugs online are also empowering social progressive agendas and protect citizens' private life.

-The dark web is a scary topic.
+It's easy to understand why between fear and skepticism, we usually miss the point that the same technology that allows the so called dark web to thrive, can also help us to protect our data from bad actors and corporations.
+I know that the dark web is a scary topic.
 However, there is a lot of misinformation and preconception about the dark web and its technologies.
 At this point you are probably thinking ... **joke** ...

 I'm pretty sure that you are imagining the dark web as a sketchy place.
 And you are right!
 There are online drug stores aplenty and anyone can easily find stolen credit card on sale, for example.
 However, I'm not an advocate of the illegal businesses going on the dark web.
-I'm here show how we all can use dark web technology to protect ourselves and our society with the same technology that allow criminals to create the sketchy dark web.
-In the end, the technology is just a tool.
+I'm here show how we all can use dark web technology to protect ourselves.
+I want to show you that at the end of the day, the technology is just a tool.
 It can be used for good or bad, and it's up to us decide how to use it.

 I'm pretty sure that at this point, you are really skeptical about all of this.
-Who's skeptical at this point?
-Raise your hands.
-As expected, I see many raised hands ... **possibly another joke** ...

-**something missing here?**

-> slide with 3 next points, maybe?

-To clear this up, I'd like to show you the difference between the dark web and the technologies that enable it.
-And also, I want to lay out the reasons why you can and should use those technologies.
-Finally, I want to show how you can use them on a daily basis to protect yourself and your family.
+So today I'd like to address the skepticism around this subject.
+We will discuss the difference between the dark web and the technologies that enable it.
+And why you should even considering using them.
+Hopefully towards the end you will agree with me that using dark web technologies on a daily basis can be beneficial for you and our society, so I will quickly give you some tips on how to get you plugged in.

 ###  What is the darkweb

+> Feedback: I know that people don't care if they don't understand, so...

-Let's start with the first question: what is the dark web and which technologies enable it?
+But let's start with the first question: what is the dark web and what technologies make it possible and why, exactly?

-A dark web is just like the normal internet that we are used to, but it can be accessed only with specific software and configurations.
+You can see the dark web just like the internet that we are used to.
+However, it can be accessed only with specific software and configurations which allows you to become practically anonymous when using the internet.
+Moreover, it also allows you access to websites - the called hidden services - that are not listed in the usual search engines, like Google.

 Under this definition, there are multiple dark webs in use nowadays.
 However the most popular dark web is enabled by the Tor	software.
-Tor - standing for The Onion Router - is the software that provides its users a strong layer of anonymity and online privacy.
+Tor - standing for The Onion Router - is a software that provides its users a strong layer of anonymity by hiding all data from its users and websites.

 Basically, accessing the internet through Tor is not different from what we are all used to.
 The easiest way to access it is to install a pre-configured browser and that's pretty much it.
 So let's see how the Tor software works.

+> Feedback: maybe a bridge here?

 But first, meet Bob.